Contracts are the lifeblood that course through the veins of any business, breathing vitality into every relationship and transaction.

 #2 Inconsistency in contract language

-In several companies, contracts are not standardised.
-This absence of standardisation leads to an inconsistency in contract language.
+In several companies, contracts are not standardized.
+This absence of standardization leads to an inconsistency in contract language.
 Therefore, it becomes tough for legal teams to compare contracts and spot mistakes.

 #3 Changing regulations